Build system#

 PEP 517#

 PEP 517 allows Python developers to specify the build-backend tool for generating artifacts.
-Fig. 11 shows the most popular backends:
+The earlier image shows the most popular backends:

 • Setuptools, while very popular, lacks the ability to declare build-time dependencies and is difficult to extend.